Skip to content

 streamable_http Mode

-• url — MCP endpoint URL, required
+• url — MCP endpoint address, required

-• headers — Extra HTTP headers
+• headers — Additional HTTP request headers

-• authorization — HTTP auth configuration
+• authorization — HTTP authentication configuration

-Unauthenticated Remote Service
+Remote Service Without Authentication

 toml